-- 1. Within 45 days of receipt of the application, the Player will be interviewed by the Medical Director and the Medical Advisor, after which a recommendation will be made to the Commissioner with regard to the Player's request for reinstatement. - 2.
-The Player will execute appropriate medical release forms that will enable the Commissioner's staff and NFLPA Executive Director's staff to review the Player's substance abuse history, including but not limited to attendance at counseling sessions (individual, group and family); attendance at 12-step and other self-help group meetings; periodic progress reports; and all diagnostic findings and treatment recommendations. - 3.
-The Player will submit to urine testing by an NFL representative at a frequency determined by the Medical Advisor. - 4.
-The Player will agree in a meeting with the Commissioner or his representative(s) to comply with the conditions imposed by the Commissioner for his reinstatement to the status of an active Player. - 5.
+- 1. The Player will promptly execute appropriate medical release forms that will enable the Medical Director, Medical Advisor, Management Council and NFLPA to review his substance abuse history, including but not limited to attendance at counseling sessions (individual, group and family); attendance at 12-step and other self-help group meetings; periodic progress reports; and all diagnostic findings and treatment recommendations. - 2.
+The Player will submit to urine testing pursuant to the Policy and Program at a frequency determined by the Medical Advisor.
+The Player may request to resume testing in advance of submitting his application in order to establish a suitable testing history. - 3.
+Within 45 days of receipt of the application, the Medical Director and the Medical Advisor will conduct a review which may include an interview of the Player, after which a recommendation will be made to the Commissioner with regard to the Player's request for reinstatement. - 4.
+If directed, the Player will meet with the Commissioner or his representative(s) to review his application and discuss potential conditions on which reinstatement would be based. - 5.
 All individuals involved in the process will take steps to enable the Commissioner to render a decision within 60 days of the receipt of the application.
+If conditions are imposed, the Player will agree to comply with those conditions as part of his reinstatement to the status of an active Player.